arunchauhandev/tesing-lambda/README.md

-Note: Deploy node function to lambda steps
+Note: Deploy to lambda a node function steps

 Step 1: Create Project Structure like this